-While Mother’s and Father’s days were first officially celebrated in the early years of the 20th Century (and National Grandparents Day is already approaching its 40th anniversary!), National Parents’ Day wasn’t established until 1994 when President Bill Clinton signed a Congressional Resolution “recognizing, uplifting, and supporting the role of parents in bringing up their children.”
+While Mother’s and Father’s days were first officially celebrated in the early 1900s, (and National Grandpa Day is already approaching its 40 year anniversary); National Parents’ Day wasn’t established until 1994.
+That’s when President Bill Clinton signed a Congressional Resolution “recognizing, uplifting, and supporting the role of parents in bringing up their children.”
+Well said!

 National Parents’ Day - History